DamienIrving/teaching/swc-python/README.md

 Lessons
 -------

-**1. Introduction to Data Analysis** (python-intro.ipynb)
+### 1. Introduction to Data Analysis

-An introductory example of how to perform typical data analysis tasks in Python.
+An introductory example of how to perform typical data analysis tasks in Python. (python-intro.ipynb)

-* Topics: importing libraries/modules, calling functions/attributes (modules) or
-  methods/members (classes), reading and storing data, variable assignment, indexing (including slice and stride), basic plotting, array operations
+*Topics:* importing libraries/modules, calling functions/attributes (modules) or methods/members (classes), reading and storing data, variable assignment, indexing (including slice and stride), basic plotting, array operations

----
-**2. Creating Functions** (python-functions.ipynb)
+### 2. Creating Functions

-Use functions to make code easier to re-use and easier to understand.
+Use functions to make code easier to re-use and easier to understand. (python-functions.ipynb)

-* Topics: defining functions, the call stack, doc strings, positional and keyword arguments
+*Topics:* defining functions, the call stack, doc strings, positional and keyword arguments

----
-**3. Analysing Multiple Datasets** (python-loops.ipynb)
+### 3. Analysing Multiple Datasets

-Use lists and arrays to store related values, and loops to repeat operations on them.
+Use lists and arrays to store related values, and loops to repeat operations on them. (python-loops.ipynb)

-* Topics: loops, lists
+*Topics:* loops, lists

----
-**4. Making Choices** (python-conditionals.ipynb)
+### 4. Making Choices

-Have programs make choices based on the values they are manipulating.
+Have programs make choices based on the values they are manipulating. (python-conditionals.ipynb)

-* Topics: RGB color schemes, tuples, conditional statements
+*Topics:* RGB color schemes, tuples, conditional statements

----
-**5. Testing and Defensive Programming** (python-testing.ipynb)
+### 5. Testing and Defensive Programming

-The how, why and when of testing your code and programming defensively.
+Know the how, why and when of testing your code and programming defensively. (python-testing.ipynb)

-* Topics: unit testing, assertions
+*Topics:* unit testing, assertions

----
+### 6. Errors

-**6. Errors** (python-errors.ipynb)
+(python-errors.ipynb)

-* Topics: debugger tools,

----
+*Topics:* debugger tools

-**7. Interacting with the Command Line** (python-cmdline.ipynb)
+### 7. Interacting with the Command Line

-Write code that allows the user to specify options at the command line, so you don't have to manually edit your code every time you want to make a minor change.
+Write code that allows the user to specify options at the command line, so you don't have to manually edit your code every time you want to make a minor change. (python-cmdline.ipynb)

-* Topics: parsing the command line, help documentation
+*Topics:* parsing the command line, help documentation

----
-**8. Number Crunching** (python-numerical.ipynb)

-Tips to speed up your code and avoid bugs when dealing with numbers.
+### 8. Number Crunching

+Make use of libraries that have been optimised to handle large numeric arrays quickly and reliably.
+Be aware of the issues associated with floating point arithmetic. (python-numerical.ipynb)

-* Topics: linear algebra, numerical data types, matrix programming, floating point arithmetic
+*Topics:* linear algebra, numerical data types, matrix programming, floating point arithmetic